 How do I enroll in the Career Pathways Dual Enrollment program?

-1. Speak with your high school counselor about your plans to take a Continuing Education or Workforce Development (CEWD) course or program
+1. Speak with your high school counselor about your plans to take a Continuing Education or Workforce Development (CEWD) course or program.

 2. Browse course offerings on the CEWD registration site and confirm the need for placement testing by contacting the Dual Enrollment office at [email protected]